-Once your volunteer application is submitted, it will be forwarded to the White Sands National Monument Volunteer Coordinator for review.
+Once your volunteer application is submitted, it will be forwarded to the White Sands National Park Volunteer Coordinator for review.
 If your skills, interest, and availability correspond with current volunteer opportunities, the volunteer coordinator will contact you to discuss the opportunity and to arrange an interview.
 The volunteer coordinator will also conduct reference checks.
 When you submit your application, please include a resume and at least two current references.

 What volunteer positions are available?

 Front-line interpretive ranger volunteer and maintenance volunteer are two opportunities with year-round openings.
 Other volunteer opportunities such as field work with resource management and basic building repair/maintenance may be available.
-For those opportunities, please contact the monument to inquire about these positions.
+For those opportunities, please contact the park to inquire about these positions.